DominicMin/Intro_to_IA_Assignment/README.md

 		2. Find the place that best matches user's need.
 	3. Construct Output
 		1. Base on VADER scores of input text to decide sentiment of output (positive/negative/netural, corresponding to output templates of certain sentiment)
-		2. Construct an output based on template
+		2. Construct an output based on AIML template
 			1. Respond to user's sentiment
 			2. Include information of the place to go to
+		3. Use Python's `aiml`module as the interpreter
 - Expected Outcome
 	- Sample: